FluxML/Optimisers.jl/docs/src/index.md

 By default, all numeric arrays visible to [Functors.jl](https://github.com/FluxML/Functors.jl) are assumed to contain trainable parameters.

-Lux stores only the trainable parameters in `param`.
+Lux stores only the trainable parameters in `params`.
 This can also be flattened to a plain `Vector` in the same way:

 ```julia